AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 >
 > *Executor* is an abstraction that basically describes an object that can execute block, e.g. `DispatchQueue`, `NSManagedObjectContext` and etc.
 >
-> So we've dispatched execution of "fetch person from network" and returned future.
+> So we've dispatched execution of "fetch the person from network" and returned future.
 >

 ```swift